Sigil Investment Thesis

 Investment horizon for our positions is usually 2 – 10 years.
 However, we adjust the size of our positions more often by rebalancing the portfolio.
 From time to time we decide to take short term trade opportunities if they emerge based on our data analysis.

-We believe, that this approach will help us capture maximum upside from emerging crypto-asset markets while mitigating the downside by focusing only on projects with high chance of success.
+We believe, that this approach will help us capture maximum upside from emerging crypto-asset markets while mitigating the downside by focusing only on projects with high chance of success and value capture properties.